Medi-Cal Eligibility and Covered California - Frequently Asked Questions

 Immigration status is verified for documented immigrants who want Medi-Cal and claim to be in a satisfactory immigration status for full scope Medi-Cal.
 This information is only used to verify status for Medi-Cal eligibility purposes.

 7. Can people on H-1 visas, including those who have lived legally in the country for fewer than 5 years, enroll in Medi-Cal?

+Yes.
 In general, anyone can apply for Medi-cal.
 A person on an H1 visa is a temporary worker or trainee.
-As long as they are living and working in California and provide evidence of that, they meet residency.
+As long as they are living and working in California and provide evidence of that, they can meet California residency.
 If they meet all other eligibility requirements, they will be eligible for restricted scope Medi-Cal limited to emergency and pregnancy related services.
 It does not matter how long they have lived in the United States.
 If they meet all eligibility requirements they will be eligible for restricted scope Medi-Cal.

 8. Can green card holders, including those who have lived legally in the US for fewer than 5 years, enroll in Medi-Cal?

+Yes.
 A lawful permanent resident (green card holder) is eligible for Medi-Cal regardless of their date of entry if they meet all other eligibility requirements.
 Under current Medi-Cal policy, eligible green card holders get full scope Medi-Cal in California even if they have been in the United States for less than 5 years.

 Back to top